-I directed the preparation of the 2013/14 - 2015/16 BCSC Service Plan, and the Board approved it, in accordance with the Budget Transparency and Accountability Act and the B.C.
+I directed the preparation of the 2013/14 - 2015/16 BCSC Revised Service Plan, and the Board approved it, in accordance with the Budget Transparency and Accountability Act and the B.C.
 Reporting Principles.
 I am accountable for its contents, including what has been included and how it has been reported.
 The performance measures are consistent with the BCSC's mandate and goals, and focus on aspects critical to the BCSC's performance.
 The performance targets have been determined in view of the Commission's operating environment, forecast conditions, risk assessment, and past performance.

 The plan is consistent with government's strategic priorities and fiscal plan.
-We have considered all significant assumptions, policy decisions, events, and identified risks as of January 10, 2013.
+To the best of our knowledge, we have considered the significant assumptions, policy decisions, events, and identified risks in preparing this plan.